 The ABS unit 1, which consists of a hydraulic unit, brake electronics control unit, and return pump, is installed on the right vehicle side below the fuel tank.
-A wheel speed sensor 2 is located at the front and rear wheels.
+A wheel speed sensor 2 is located at both the front and the rear wheel.

-Danger of accidents Functional limitations of the ABS
+Danger of accidents Changes to the vehicle impair the function of the ABS.